This article was updated on April 5, 2021.

 The CRM must make life easier, not harder for the users.
 Therefore, the company’s CRM administrator will adapt the solution to reflect how the users operate, rather than the other way around.
 Users hate interfaces overloaded with irrelevant material, so leave only those options your team needs today.

-You should also consider integrating the CRM program to improve the adoption rates for end-user CRMs.
+It would be best to consider integrating the CRM program to improve the adoption rates for end-user CRMs.
 You’ll be pleased to know that CRM software works with all sorts of third-party vendors to streamline all of your data across various areas of your business.

 It ensures that you don’t have to export or import data manually between, for example, the CRM and ERP (Enterprise Resource Planning) systems.
 You’ll save time by integrating the CRM program that you’d spend doing repetitive tasks.